djib2011/tensorflow-training/README.md

 The first part mainly aims to introduce Keras, a user-friednly, high-level API to TensorFLow.
 It consists of 4 parts:

-1. Intro to keras: What is TensorFlow?
+1. **Intro to keras**: What is TensorFlow?
 What is Keras and how can it be used to train and define models?
-2. Customizing keras models and training: Configuring our models' architecture, training params, callbacks, etc.
+2. **Customizing keras models and training**: Configuring our models' architecture, training params, callbacks, etc.
-3. Debugging model training:
+3. **Practical training tips**: How to visualize the model's performance and training progression.
+Intro to TensorBoard.
-4.
+4. **Using pretrained models**: What are pretrained models?
+Where to find them?
+In what ways can they be useful?

 ### TF 102